COVID-19 and air pollution

 Researchers have since dug deeper into why air pollution may increase the risk of death from COVID-19 and other coronavirus infections.
 A groundbreaking 2020 study looked at three cell receptors in the lungs that the virus uses as entryways into your lungs: the enzyme ACE2 and the proteins DC-SIGN and L-SIGN.2

 These receptors keep your basic bodily functions working normally by turning amino acids and sugars into fuel for important processes: ACE2 helps regulate blood pressure, while DC-SIGN and L-SIGN support immune system responses to disease.

-Looking at how the lungs of smokers responded to COVID-19 infections, researchers found that ACE2 receptors in smokers’ lungs were more vulnerable to COVID-19 infections than non-smokers.
+But looking at how the lungs of smokers responded to COVID-19 infections, researchers found that ACE2 receptors in smokers’ lungs were more vulnerable to SARS-CoV-2 coronavirus infections than non-smokers.